AI

 The size trap

-Research on optimal committee size is clear: committees of 5-9 members make better decisions than larger groups.
+The data on optimal committee size is unambiguous: committees of 5-9 members make better decisions than larger groups.
 Some studies push that down to 3-5 for decision speed.

-But mid-size companies panic.
-They want representation.
+But mid-size companies panic about representation.
 Engineering wants a seat.
 Product wants a seat.
-Operations, finance, security, compliance - everyone wants in.
-You end up with 12 people who can’t agree on where to order lunch, much less whether to bet the company on AI transformation.
+Operations, finance, security, compliance all want in.
+You end up with 12 people who can’t agree on where to order lunch, much less whether to restructure the company around AI.
+I’ve sat in those rooms, and the frustration of watching consensus-seeking kill every good idea is something I genuinely can’t shake.

 Chair: CEO or COO.
 Non-negotiable.
 Authority flows from the top.
-If your CEO or COO won’t chair this, you’re already announcing that AI isn’t actually a priority.
+If your CEO or COO won’t chair this, you’re already signaling that AI isn’t actually a priority.

 Operations leader.
-Someone who understands current workflows and can spot where AI creates actual value versus theoretical value.
-This person’s job is to kill ideas that sound clever but don’t map to real operational problems.
+Someone who understands current workflows and can spot where AI creates real value versus theoretical value.
+This person’s job is to kill ideas that sound clever but don’t connect to actual operational problems.

 Technical person who evaluates feasibility.
 CTO if you have one.
-Otherwise, your most senior technical lead who understands what’s possible versus what’s vendor fantasy.
-This person saves you from committing to six-month projects that physics won’t allow.
+Otherwise your most senior technical lead who understands what’s possible versus what’s vendor fantasy.
+This person saves you from committing to six-month projects that aren’t physically achievable.

-Subject matter expert (rotating).
-For each major initiative, bring in the person who knows that domain cold.
-Replacing customer service?
+Subject matter expert, rotating.
+For each major initiative, bring in the person who owns that domain.
+Replacing customer service workflows?
 The head of customer service sits in.
-This seat rotates based on what you’re building.
+This seat changes based on what you’re building.

-Five people maximum.
+Five people.
 No exceptions.
 If you think you need more, you’re confusing representation with decision-making.

 Operating rhythm that doesn’t waste time